libretro/RetroArch/libretro-common/formats/chd/FORMAT.md

 never does except when every track happens to be a multiple of four already.

+**A GD-ROM image describes its tracks the same way, under the tag `CHGD`, with one field more.** A GD track carries `PAD:`, which a CD track does not:

+    TRACK:2 TYPE:AUDIO SUBTYPE:NONE FRAMES:44164 PAD:43335 PREGAP:0 ...

+**`PAD` is not the storage padding.** The four-frame rounding above is what places a GD track in the image, exactly as it places a CD one: measured on a five-track image, the frame counts rounded up to four sum to 549152, which is the frame count the header implies, while adding `PAD` instead gives 592935 and adding nothing gives 549150. `PAD` describes the disc rather than the file -- track 2's 43335 is the gap between the single-density and high-density areas -- and a reader placing tracks by it reads every track after the first from the wrong offset.

+The two happen to agree on where the high-density area starts: 836 plus 44164 is 45000, so a reader accumulating stored frames arrives at the same LBA the disc uses.
+That is a property of how the image was built and not something to rely on.

 **A frame is 2448 bytes whatever the track holds.** The sector data a track actually carries depends on its type, and the rest of the frame is
 reserved: